nrfconnect/sdk-nrf/samples/cellular/sms/README.rst

    :local:
    :depth: 2

-The SMS sample demonstrates how you can send and receive SMS messages with your nRF9160-based device.
+The SMS sample demonstrates how you can send and receive SMS messages with your nRF91 Series device.

 Requirements
 ************

-The sample supports the following development kit:
+The sample supports the following development kits:

 .. table-from-sample-yaml::